idoiag/LRG_project/README.md

     7. Exon_number: check that we get the right number of exons

   b) modules
+    1. Access the LRG-sequence.org calling th
+    2. Introduce the gene into
-    1. Input name of gene
+    2. Input name of gene
-    2. Extraction of LRG_identifier (if any)
+    3. Extraction of LRG_identifier (if any)
-    3.
-    2.
+    4.
+    5.
     3.